dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Scope Creep

-Scope Creep is the uncontrolled expansion of project scope without proper adjustment to time, cost, and resources.
-In business analysis, scope creep is generally seen as a risk that must be managed carefully through effective requirements management and stakeholder communication.
+Scope Creep refers to the uncontrolled changes or continuous growth in a project’s scope, often occurring when the scope of a project is not accurately defined, documented, or controlled.
+It is generally considered harmful as it can result in project delays, cost overruns, and may lead to failure in meeting the project’s objectives.
+In business analysis, managing scope creep involves clear documentation of requirements, a structured change control process, and regular communication among stakeholders.

 ### Scrum